 US embassies were the main target of anger and protest but most embassy staff were not at work because Friday is the Muslim weekend across the Arab World.

 The frenzy erupted after traditional Muslim Friday prayers.
+Fury over the film has been stoked by Internet video footage, social networks, preachers and word-of-mouth.

 Protesters clashed with police near the US embassy in Cairo.
 Two Islamist preachers in Egypt told worshippers that those who made the movie deserved to die under sharia (Islamic law) but they urged protesters not to take their anger out on diplomats or others.